sjroth/ARTDeco/README.md

 ENSG00000086300	4433.294680707477	3.651205201831191	0.2574798821695928	14.180545567541749	1.2090294748081953e-45	5.162555857430994e-44
 ```
 For the sake of results, it is important to note the caveat of merging DoGs in the all_dogs.bed file: ARTDeco takes the longest possible DoG from the individual samples for a given gene.
 This can affect interpretation.
+### Summary files
+These are files that summarize the output for easy characterization of the level of readthrough. bam_summary.txt contains information about the format and characteristics of the BAM files, diff_exp_read_in_summary.txt contains the number of primary induction and read-in genes for each comparison, dogs_summary.txt contains summary statistics for the lengths and expression for all DoGs inferred by ARTDeco, and readthrough_summary.txt contains summary statistics for read-in and readthrough levels for all experiments as well as inferred read-in genes.
+Any time any operations for these directories is performed a new summary file is created.
 ## Assorted Usage Notes
 ARTDeco can theoretically take any genomic data that reflects the transcriptional state.
 This includes polyA-RNAseq, total RNAseq, RNA PolII ChIPseq, mNETseq, GROseq, etc. However, it should be noted that strand-specific data is preferable where possible.
 The lack of strandedness lowers the number of possible read-in and readthrough genes (because the transcriptional signal can come from either direction).
 Additionally, DoG finding is unlikely to work well because of similar issues.

+Along these lines, ARTDeco's file format inference for BAM files is going to be imperfect because RSeQC bases their inferences upon gene annotation.
+The more intergenic reads there are, the worse the inference is.
+For this reason, the user should try to specify the file format whenever possible.

 Another consideration is the characteristics of your data.
 The default settings tend to work well for stranded total RNAseq, but be sure to examine your own data to see if the assumptions fit.
 For example, when using RNA PolII ChIPseq, it is wise to set the readthrough distance to longer than default because that data typically has increased signal downstream of annotated transcription termination sites.
 This highlights the need for understanding the nature of your data prior to applying a computational technique (always a good practice).

 The distribution of read-in and readthrough levels is generally reflective of total level of transcriptional readthrough present in a dataset.
-With this in mind, the median readthrough level is a good potential summary statistic for quantifying readthrough.
+With this in mind, the median readthrough level (50% in the readthrough summary file for readthrough levels) is a good potential summary statistic for quantifying readthrough.
 However, you may want to filter for higher expressing genes as this leaves you less liable to fall victim to sources of error due to gene annotation and noise.
+This filtering is done automatically at a default of 1 FPKM using the -summary-fpkm parameter in the command line but higher or lower thresholds may make more sense given the data.

 If there are other concerns, I'll add them here.
 ## Author/Support